Lifecycle Greenhouse Gas Emissions from Fuels Regulations

 o … by, at least, 60% for newer installations; and

-• the raw materials for biofuels cannot be sourced from land with high biodiversity or high carbon stock.
+• the feedstocks for biofuels cannot be sourced from land with high biodiversity or high carbon stock.

 Taking account of indirect land use change

-As global demand for biofuels rises, their production can contribute to the conversion of land such as forests and wetlands into agricultural land, leading to increased greenhouse gas emissions.
+As the demand for biofuels rises, their production can displace the production of food and feed crops and induce the conversion of land, such as forests and wetlands, into agricultural land, leading to increased greenhouse gas emissions.
 These emissions from indirect land use change (ILUC) can significantly reduce or even cancel the greenhouse gas savings from biofuels.

 To account for this, the Authority may provide that the maximum contribution of biofuels produced from cereal and other starch-rich crops, sugars and oil crops and from energy crops grown on agricultural land that can be counted for the purpose of the fulfilment of the reduction obligation be limited to 7% of the energy in transport in 2020.